 What happens if I have questions or problems with a foster dog?

-All foster homes receive our “Foster Home Manual” which provides guidance on handling all aspects of fostering.
+All foster families receive our “Foster Home Manual” and access to other reference information located in our Foster Library which provides guidance on handling all aspects of fostering.
 Each foster home is assigned to a GRRMF Foster Coordinator for mentoring and guidance.
 Being a foster home is extremely rewarding.
 Most rescue dogs are already housebroken or quickly learn good habits.
 Some may be ill or may have had little socialization or obedience training.
 We find that when given a chance, these dogs not only improve, they flourish in foster care.

 What if we want to travel?

 If you are fostering and want to go away for a weekend or take a vacation, the foster dog can be returned to the foster coordinator’s care while you are away.
 Just arrange in advance as soon as you know and we will reserve a spot.